Theazadshukla/Fraud-Guard-Credit-Card-Fraud-Detection-/README.md

 # Fraud Guard 🛡️

+## Credit Card fraud detection
+A project focused on detecting fraudulent credit card transactions using machine learning.
+It includes data preprocessing, feature engineering, model training, and evaluation with algorithms like logistic regression and random forests, aiming to improve accuracy and mitigate risks in financial systems.

 ## Overview
 Fraud Guard is an advanced fraud detection platform built with R Shiny that uses machine learning to identify and prevent fraudulent transactions in real-time.
 The application features a modern, responsive UI with interactive visualizations and secure authentication.